Russia's war on Ukraine latest news: Retreat in southern Ukraine signalled | Headlines

 * Ukraine said it had made no commitments to Russia that go beyond the terms of the Black Sea Grains Initiative agreed in July to persuade Moscow to resume its participation in the deal. * Moscow urged the United Nations to help fulfil the parts of the deal intended to ease Russia's food and fertiliser exports.

+* Britain is seeking to prevent countries from using its services to transport Russian oil unless it is bought at or below a price cap set by Western governments as part of sanctions against Russia for its invasion of Ukraine.
+DIPLOMACY

+* Ukrainian President Volodymyr Zelenskiy said he would not take part in a summit in Indonesia of the Group of 20 major economies if Kremlin leader Vladimir Putin attends. * Turkey's foreign minister said Sweden and Finland have not yet fulfilled all obligations under a deal clearing their bids to join NATO, and they must still take concrete steps.
-DIPLOMACY * Russia's Foreign Ministry said it had delivered a protest to the British ambassador after summoning her over its allegation that British specialists had been involved in a Ukrainian drone strike on Russia's Black Sea Fleet in Crimea..

-* Foreign ministers from the G7 group of rich democracies were discussing how best to coordinate further support for Ukraine at a meeting in Germany. * G20 summit host Indonesia is waiting to see if Russian President Vladimir Putin will attend, Indonesia's foreign minister said, adding that differences over Ukraine had made preparations for the meeting particularly fraught.
+* Russia's Foreign Ministry said it had delivered a protest to the British ambassador after summoning her over its allegation that British specialists had been involved in a Ukrainian drone strike on Russia's Black Sea Fleet in Crimea. * Foreign ministers from the G7 group of rich democracies were discussing how best to coordinate further support for Ukraine at a meeting in Germany.
 QUOTE

 "The entire front line is subject to constant shelling around the clock," Donetsk region Governor Pavlo Kyrylenko, told Ukrainian television.
 "There is practically not a single dwelling that hasn't been damaged in Avdiivka, in Maryinka, in Krasnohorivka.
 Selydove, even closer to the front line, took a direct hit this week.
-The enemy's strategy of artillery strikes tactic is to destroy these towns and wipe then off the face of the Earth.
+The enemy's strategy of artillery strikes tactic is to destroy these towns and wipe them off the face of the Earth.
 Nothing else works for them."
-(Compiled by Angus MacSwan and Lincoln Feast; Editing by Gerry Doyle and Simon Cameron-Moore)
+(Compiled by Angus MacSwan and Lincoln Feast; Editing by Gerry Doyle, Simon Cameron-Moore, William Maclean)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)